tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

+In the opening remarks of the trial of Aaron McKinney in the fall of 1999, McKinney's defense launched an all out offense on the myth of Saint Matthew in a familiar pattern of the gay panic defense.
+They attacked Shepherd's conduct, his lifestyle, his sexual experiences, his morals and everything else that might sway a jury.
 The judge refused to even entertain the notion of gay panic.
 And so the defense team changed strategies.
 They would instead argue that Matthew's murder was justified publicly announcing that he was HIV positive and therefore a danger to the entire community that he was a sexual predator.
 But their smears weren't sticking.
 For McKinney's lawyers, the greatest threat to their defense was an emerging memory of Matthew Shepard as a valued, respected and likable person.

 </james>
 <from></from>